 - A valid passport OR drivers licence

-- Some form of proof of address less than 3 months old (bank or credit card statement, utility bill, council tax, rental agreement).
+- Some form of proof of address less than 3 months old (bank statement, utility bill, council tax etc).

 Within a branch, they will guide you through the process.
 It may take a while, so leave sufficient time.